uhwar/meme-2-tok-Ele-/README.md

 5. **Output**:
    - The final video (`generated_video.mp4`) and audio (`narration.mp3`) files will appear in the root directory.

-## 🛤️ Future Enhancements

-- **Advanced Filtering**: Filter stories by engagement metrics, length, or keywords.
-- **Custom Voices and Backgrounds**: Allow users to upload their own narration voices and visuals.
-- **Caption Support**: Add dynamic captions to videos for accessibility and enhanced engagement.
-- **API Integrations**: Enable direct posting to TikTok, YouTube Shorts, and Instagram Reels.

 ## 📜 License